luiscastelds/luiscastelds.github.io/projects.md

 ## Java Marketplace Program
 **Stack:** Java, OOP, Swing, Serializable
-**What I did:** Group project where I developed most (if not all) of the backend for a marketplace application—object models, data flow, and core logic.
+**What I did:**
+- Group project where I developed most (if not all) of the backend for a marketplace application—object models.
+- Added all of the methods to buy, sort, sell items, etc, etc

+**Comments:**
+- This was a final project for a class
+- I always felt that writing to a file is dull, decided to go with serializable.
+- Using serializable was fun but added a bigger challenge for my lack of experience.
+- That's why you can see the weird looking for loops in the [repository](https://github.com/titerms/final-project-5) (was on my old github account, titerms)

 ---